- We are experts in mammography who lead research studies about breast cancer screening and diagnosis.

 - We simultaneously perform 3D (tomosynthesis) and 2D mammograms.

 - All four of our imaging locations located in New Haven and Fairfield Counties are equipped with 3D mammogram technology.

 At Yale Medicine, we already have made this conversion.
-We perform 3D and 2D mammography simultaneously for both screening and diagnostic purposes at our four breast imaging sites located in New Haven and Fairfield Counties.
+We perform 3D and 2D mammography simultaneously for both screening and diagnostic purposes at our seven breast imaging sites located in New Haven and Fairfield Counties.